 - Notice that if you don’t have a drink, you’ll get withdrawal symptoms in about 12 hours

 The physical and psychological signs of alcoholism are difficult for many people to deal with, and some tend to live in denial.
-Others attempt to quit cold turkey on their own, which leads to dangerous withdrawal symptoms.
+Others attempt to quit drinking cold turkey on their own, which leads to dangerous withdrawal symptoms.
 In fact, alcoholism is one of the few substances individuals can die from withdrawal.
 However, by facing the truth and seeking proper California rehab, you can safely get through this challenging time.
 There are some psychological signs of alcoholism also known as withdrawals.

 Signs of Alcoholism Withdrawal